Endava/cats/docs/getting-started/reference-data-file.md

 ## Setting additionalProperties
 As additional properties are maps i.e. they don't actually have a structure, CATS cannot currently generate valid values.
-If the elements within such a data structure are essential for a request, you can supply them via the `refData` file using the following syntax:
+If the elements within such a data structure are essential for a request, you can supply them via the `--refData` file using the `additionalProperties` element:

 ```yaml
 /path/0.1/auth: